harris-ahmad/DataStructuresAndAlgorithms/README.md

 ## Introduction

 This repository aims to provide a comprehensive collection of data structures implemented in C++, Go, JavaScript, and Python.
-Each implementation includes practical applications to demonstrate their usage in real-world scenarios.
+Each implementation will include practical applications to demonstrate their usage in real-world scenarios.

 ## Directory Structure